JoeMelko/joemelko.github.io/posts/memorization_and_token_order.md

 ## Final Thoughts

 Local token-order swaps cleanly separate memorized from non-memorized spans and give a simple, label-free audit.
-If we want to reduce this brittleness, we expect that the two easiest knobs are: small token-order jitter during training or mild architectural smoothing (e.g., Canon-style).
+If we want to reduce this brittleness, we expect that the two easiest knobs are: small token-order jitter during training or mild architectural smoothing (e.g., canon-style).

 To substantiate these remedies, one may train small models from scratch with a handful of examples heavily upsampled to probe memorization under three regimes: no mitigation, token‑order jitter, and architectural smoothing.
 We hope someone pursues this direction.